clay-walker/Reddit-API-Pipeline-DE-TakeHome/instructions/aws.md

 * [Simple Storage Service (S3)](https://aws.amazon.com/s3/)  ~ This is Cloud Storage.
 When we extract data from Reddit, we'll store it in a CSV and push to an S3 Bucket as an object (think of a Bucket as a folder and an object as a file).
 This allows us to store all our raw data in the cloud.

-* [Redshift](https://aws.amazon.com/redshift/) ~ This is a Data Warehousing service.
-Utilising its Massively Parallel Processing (MPP) technology, Redshift is able to execute operations on large datasets at fast speeds.
-It's based on PostgreSQL, so we can use SQL to run operations here.

-In our case, we'd be fine to just use a local database like Postgresql.
-However, it's good practice to work with cloud tools like this.

 To get started with AWS, follow the below steps:

 ## Setup